byte-muneeb/byte-muneeb/README.md

 # Hi there, I'm Muneeb! 👋

 ### 👨‍💻 About Me
 I am a Full-Stack Developer on a specialized track to become an AI/ML Engineer.
 I bridge the gap between heavy backend systems, artificial intelligence, and sleek, modern user experiences.
-I am currently on an intensive 5-month sprint building complex, production-grade B2B applications and SaaS clones to master the modern web stack before diving deep into machine learning architectures.

 ### 🛠️ Tech Stack & Tools